 12,000+ unique visitors

 We reached 10,000 individual site views earlier this month, after only six months of posting jobs.
 Upon this milestone, we released our current logo.

 Our site has been viewed more than 60,000+ times since launching it.
 The vast majority of visitors are from the United States, but we also have a sizable international following, particularly in Canada, the United Kingdom, Mexico, Spain, and India.

-We have posted more than 700 full time jobs , more than 150 paid internships, and more than 200 part time and temporary job listings, all of which meet the minimum living wage in their respective locations.
+We have posted more than 800 full-time jobs, more than 200 internships, and more than 250 part-time and temporary job listings.
+ALL internships pay at least minimum wage, and all full-time jobs meet living wage in their respective locations.

 We currently have more than 670 followers and subscribers via Email, WordPress, and social media.